MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 ## What is a health model?

 The term _health_ refers to the evaluated 'healthy', 'degraded', and 'unhealthy' states which are derived by combining raw metrics, logs, and traces with domain specific information.
-These _health states_ are calulated using monitoring data _health signals_, such as a metric signal for CPU utilization.
+These _health states_ are calculated using monitoring data _health signals_, such as a metric signal for CPU utilization.
 Health signals are rationalized using a domain specific _health definition_, such as expected CPU utilization thresholds for state transitions.
-There are many types of health signal which can be used, and these signals can be combined within a model to derive aggregated health states and also to propogate state changes.
+There are many types of health signal which can be used, and these signals can be combined within a model to derive aggregated health states and also to propagate state changes.

 <image of health>

-Health states provide a distinct data schema that is optimized for observability use cases through modeling your own requirments, objectives, and architectural context.
-Modeling ultimatly makes health data unique to your contextual scope - what 'healthy' means for your scenario is likely to be different from any other scenario.
+Health states provide a distinct data schema that is optimized for observability use cases through modeling your own requirements, objectives, and architectural context.
+Modeling ultimately makes health data unique to your contextual scope - what 'healthy' means for your scenario is likely to be different from any other scenario.
 Health is therefore a relative data concept.

-For example, Azure resources of the same type in your own application could have very different health definitions, such as two virtual machines where one is running a CPU sensative workload and the other is running a memory intensive workload.
-The health status of the first virtual machine will likely be heavily influenced by the CPU utilization metirc, while the other may be much more concerned with utilized memory metrics.
+For example, Azure resources of the same type in your own application could have very different health definitions, such as two virtual machines where one is running a CPU sensitive workload and the other is running a memory intensive workload.
+The health status of the first virtual machine will likely be heavily influenced by the CPU utilization metric, while the other may be much more concerned with utilized memory metrics.

 - A green healthy state indicates that key nonfunctional requirements and targets are fully satisfied and that resources are used optimally.
 For example, 95 percent of requests are processed in <=500 ms with Azure Kubernetes Service (AKS) node use at X percent.
 - A yellow degraded state indicates that resources are not performing optimally but are still operational.
 For example, storage throttling has been detected.